 It is a moment that those on our trip will never forget.
 It was life changing.

 Water is everything.
 Access to clean water means that babies and children will no longer get sick.
 It means women no longer have to walk 8 hours one way to get water.
 It means more education, more jobs, more income.
 But most of all, it means life.

 At the end of the ceremony, Nick Troilo was honored with a Gebi, a ceremonial garment worn in Ethiopia.
 It was truly amazing to see the great work that his small business has done.
-Their fundraising was instrumental in getting water to 50,000 people!
+Their fundraising was instrumental in getting water to thousands of people!
 It goes to show you that all of us can contribute to this great need.

 On the way home, we passed by many villages that did not yet have clean water.
 Though many were carrying the 40 pound water jugs, all stopped to wave to us and greet us as we drove by.
 The work of CRS and Turning Wine into Water is nothing short of amazing, but there is more we can do!
 There is more we must do!

 This morning, we woke up and celebrated Mass together with Bishop Desta, Msgr DiGiovanni and Msgr Powers.
 Afterwards, we journeyed north to see a CRS sponsored warehouse that houses food donated by US AID.
 The amount of food awaiting distribution to those in need is staggering, but the amount of need is even greater.
 It was very humbling and a great honor to meet with the many people working to one day alleviate this need.